nextcloud/documentation/admin_manual/installation/source_installation.rst

 php.ini Configuration Notes
 ---------------------------

-Keep in mind that changes to ``php.ini`` may have to be done on more than one ini file.
+Keep in mind that changes to ``php.ini`` may have to be configured on more than one ini file.
 This can be the case, for example, for the ``date.timezone`` setting.

 **php.ini - used by the Web server:**